-Here are some great tips to help make your fundraiser the best it can be.
-We're here to make it easy!
+Here are some handy tips to help make your fundraiser the best it can be.

-Some handy hints before you get started
+Before you get started

-- Think of a fundraising idea
+1. Think of a fundraising idea

 Choose an idea that suits you.
 Some people like to shave their heads, some challenge themselves to an ocean swim and some give up their birthday presents.
-Check out Ways To Do It
+Check out Ways To Do It.

-- Consider fundraising as a group
+2. Consider fundraising as a group or family

 A team of friends will provide support and help you stay motivated.
 You can start a team when you register or at a later date.

-- Register to create your personal fundraising page
+3. Register to create your personal fundraising page

-Once you’ve got your idea, just go for it!
+Once you’ve got your idea, go for it!
 Create your fundraiser by clicking the button at the top of this page.

-- Set ambitious, yet attainable goals
+4. Set ambitious yet attainable goals

-You’ll be amazed at the impact you can make once you just get started.
+You’ll be amazed at the impact you can make once you get started.

 Once you’ve registered your fundraiser

 “Then promote your page to ask for online donations from your networks,” says Tanya, who gave up alcohol for a month and raised $630.

-“When it comes to drumming up support, start by using your own existing networks of friends, workmates and recreational clubs,” says Daniel, who completed his first marathon and raised $2,015.
+“When it comes to drumming up support, start with your existing networks of friends, workmates and recreational clubs,” says Daniel, who completed his first marathon and raised $2,015.

-“Think about venues!
-If you need one, look into suitable venues.
-Consider things such as parking, wet-weather, council permits, catering requirements and audio-visual equipment.
-And remember to book well in advance,” says Emily, who hosted a Christmas in July party and raised $1,425.
+“If you need one, look into suitable venues.
+Consider parking, wet weather, council permits, catering requirements and audiovisual equipment, and remember to book well in advance,” says Emily, who hosted a Christmas in July party and raised $1,425.

-“Limit your costs.
-Ask for venues, prizes and services to be donated.
+“Ask for venues, prizes and services to be donated.
 You’ll be surprised how generous local businesses can be if you just ask,” says Vicky, who held a Trivia night and raised $755.

-“Bank your fundraising money as you go.
-It’s super exciting seeing your fundraising tally rise on your personal fundraising page,” says Sala, who had a stall at the local markets and raised $418.
+“It’s exciting to see your fundraising tally rise on your personal fundraising page,” says Sala, who had a stall at the local markets and raised $418.

-- Talk to them about your fundraiser
+- Talk to people about your fundraiser.

-- If you’re planning something big, consider contacting your local paper or radio station
+- If you’re planning something big, consider contacting your local paper or radio station.

 You've done your fundraiser, congratulations!

-- Thank, thank and thank your supporters
+1. Thank, thank and thank your supporters

 If you have any questions about banking your funds please feel free to contact our dedicated support team on 1300 65 65 85.
-We are here to help.
+We are here to help

-- Share your fundraising photos and story with us so you can inspire others
+3. Share your fundraising photos and story with us so you can inspire others

-Post a pic of your fundraiser on our Facebook page or send us an email, we’d love to hear from you!
+Post a pic of your fundraiser on our Facebook page or send us an email.
+We’d love to hear from you!